The Rawson Lake hike in Alberta's Peter Lougheed Provincial Park is one of a few…

 A Day Hike in Arizona’s Superstition Mountains

 Hiking the Superstition Mountains in Arizona for a few hours, a day or via a multi-day backpacking trip is a great way to experience the beauty of the landscape for locals and visitors alike.
-The mountains are located less than an hour’s drive away from both Phoenix and Scottsdale.
+The Superstition Mountains are located less than an hour’s drive away from both Phoenix and Scottsdale.
 Plan to start in Lost Dutchman State Park in Apache Junction.
-Most of the trails in the park take you into the Superstition Wilderness and Tonto National Forest in short order.

 Early spring and late fall is the ideal time to go hiking in the Superstition Mountains.
 Avoid the summer when the heat can be brutal.
 If you love wildflowers, make a point of hiking in spring.

-The Siphon Draw Trail
+The Siphon Draw Trail hike in the Superstition Mountains

 We had planned to hike the Siphon Draw Trail.
 Although it starts off on level ground via the Discovery Interpretative Trail in no time you start to gain some altitude.
 All told there is a gain of 1000 feet over two miles one way.